 What Is a Tympanoplasty?

 Tympanoplasty (TIM-pah-noh-plass-tee) is a surgery to repair the eardrum.
-The eardrum is a thin layer of tissue that vibrates in response to sound.
+The eardrum is a thin layer of tissue at the end of the ear canal that vibrates in response to sound.

 Why Is a Tympanoplasty Done?